Australian scrub python

-The Australian scrub python (Simalia kinghorni), or simply scrub python is a species of snake in the family Pythonidae.
+The Australian scrub python (Simalia kinghorni), also known commonly as Kinghorn's python and simply as the scrub python is a species of snake in the family Pythonidae.
 The species is indigenous to forests of northern Australia.
 It is one of the world's longest and largest snakes, and is the longest and largest in Australia.
-Recently, it has been reclassified to the genus Simalia alongside a few other former Morelia species, but scientific debate over this continues.
+In 2014 it was reclassified to the genus Simalia alongside a few other former Morelia species, but scientific debate over this continues.

 Taxonomy

-American herpetologist Olive Griffith Stull described the taxon in 1933 from a specimen at the Museum of Comparative Zoology that had been collected at Lake Barrine in north Queensland, classifying it as a subspecies of the amethystine python based on its larger number of scales.
+American herpetologist Olive Griffith Stull described this taxon as Liasis amethistinus kinghorni in 1933 from a specimen at the Museum of Comparative Zoology which had been collected at Lake Barrine in north Queensland, classifying it as a subspecies of the amethystine python based on its larger number of scales.
 The specific name, kinghorni, is in honour of Australian herpetologist and ornithologist James Roy Kinghorn.
 It was first raised to species status by Wells and Wellington in 1984, and given the name Australiasis kinghorni.
 American biologist Michael Harvey and colleagues investigated the amethystine python complex and confirmed its classification as a separate species based on cladistic analysis of mitochondrial cytochrome b sequences and morphology.
 In 2014 cladistic analysis of nuclear and mitochondrial genes of pythons and boas, R. Graham Reynolds and colleagues concluded that the support for its distinctness was weak.

 Description

-This snake is commonly considered arboreal or tree-dwelling, making it one of the world's largest and longest arboreal species of snakes.
-This snake has an ornate back pattern consisting of browns and tans, with many different natural variations.
+The Australian scrub python is commonly considered arboreal or tree-dwelling, making it one of the world's largest and longest arboreal species of snakes.
+This snake has an ornate dorsal pattern consisting of browns and tans, with many different natural variations, and an iridescent sheen.
 Its belly is usually white, sometimes with some yellows.
+The top of the head is covered with large symmetrical shields, and there are heat-sensing pits on the rostral and some labials.

 Size

 S. kinghorni exhibits an unusual sexual dimorphism among pythons.
 Males are usually a third longer and twice as heavy.
-Females reach sexual maturity with a snout-vent length of about 2.27 m while males reach sexual maturity with snout-vent length of 1.34 m.
-On Tully, a river about 140 km south of Cairns, 24 adult females were measured.
-They had an average length from head to body of 2.68 m and a mass of 3.4 kg.
-In the same place, 80 adult males had an average snout-vent length of 2.91 m and a weight of 5.1 kg.
-Of these, the largest male had a head-to-body length of 3.76 m and a weight of 11 kg.
+Females reach sexual maturity with a snout-to-vent length (SVL) of about 2.27 m while males reach sexual maturity with an SVL of 1.34 m.
+On the Tully River, a river about 140 km south of Cairns, 24 adult females were measured.
+They had an average SVL of 2.68 m and a mass of 3.4 kg.
+In the same place, 80 adult males had an average SVL of 2.91 m and a weight of 5.1 kg.
+Of these, the largest male had an SVL of 3.76 m and a weight of 11 kg.